sampsyo/cs6120/content/blog/2019-10-27-tbjit-type-specialization/index.md

 <img src="state-machine.png" alt="Interpreter Performance" width="100%">

 Machine code emitted by a JIT might look something like the following.
-Notice that there are fewer 'overhead' instructions than in the interpreter version (just two instead of seven).
+Notice that there are fewer "overhead" instructions than in the interpreter version (just two instead of seven).

 <img src="guard-vvadd.png" alt="Interpreter Performance" width="40%">